FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/execre.md

 - &DIAGI, &DIAGP
 - &NIDF

-The character ‘&’ designates the char\_symb character defined in the {{< TransferCFT/axwayvariablesComponentShortName  >}} *Operations Guide* corresponding to your OS.
+The character ‘&’ designates the char_symb character defined in the {{< TransferCFT/axwayvariablesComponentShortName  >}} *Operations Guide* corresponding to your OS.

 > **Note**
 >
-> To use direct script execution instead of the template script processing, preface the &lt;EXEC>value with 'cmd:'.
-For example, &lt;EXEC>='cmd:myscript.sh &PART &IDT &IDTU'.
+> Note: To use direct script execution instead of the template script processing, preface the &lt;EXEC&gt;value with 'cmd:'.
+For example, &lt;EXEC&gt;='cmd:myscript.sh &PART &IDT &IDTU'.
 See Directly processing a program or script for details, examples, restrictions, and support.

 [Return to Command index](../../)